HIRO-group/easy_handeye/README.md

 catkin build
 ```

-### Calibration
+## Calibration
+#### General Overview
 The calibration is built on the principle of a 3D grid.
 The poses of the upper left and the lower right corners of the Intel RealSense's view are used to define the grid.

-## New Camera Position
-If this is the first time you are running the calibration or you have changed the position of the camera above the Sawyer, you will need to intialize the

 * Connect to the HIROLab_5G wifi network
 * Plug the Intel RealSense camera cable into your machine
-* Turn on Sawyer
+* Turn on Sawyer by pressing the power button on the computer at the base of the robot

+#### New Camera Position
+If this is the first time you are running the calibration or you have changed the position of the camera above the Sawyer, you will need to intialize the boundaries of the grid by recording the new reference positions of the upper left and lower right corners of the camera's view.

 For all terminal tabs used:
 * Enter your intera workspace: